 Back to top

-Find an Attorney for Pain and Suffering Claims in Washington, Oregon, California, and Alaska
+Find an Attorney for Maritime Pain and Suffering Claims in Washington, Oregon, California, or Alaska

-If you or someone you know has been injured at the hands of another person’s negligence or intentional act in a maritime venture, contact the experienced personal injury attorneys at BoatLaw, LLP.
+If you or someone you know has been injured in a maritime venture due to another person’s negligence or intentional act, contact the experienced maritime attorneys at BoatLaw, LLP.

 Our lawyers have developed a niche in maritime and admiralty law and have practiced in courtrooms and at negotiation tables throughout the Pacific Northwest.
-We have offices in Portland, OR; Seattle and Bellingham, WA; and San Francisco, CA.
+We have offices in Seattle and Bellingham, WA, Los Angeles and San Francisco, CA, and Portland, Oregon.